We may earn money or products from the companies mentioned in this post.

 This past summer I went alone to Europe, for the first part of the trip anyway.
 I went to Ireland completely alone.
 I’m not going to lie, there were times before the trip that I thought it was going to be a terrible mistake.
 But what really pushed me was that it was going to be an experience.
 I could do whatever I wanted, when I wanted.
 I wouldn’t have to consult with anyone!
 Ah the freedom!
 I’m also pretty terrible about being with someone 24/7.
 Don’t get me wrong, I love people, I just don’t want you in my face 24 hours a day!
 What wound up happening in Ireland was one of my favorite experiences of my life!

 I stayed in a hostel while I was in Dublin.
 The hostel in Dublin was awesome, super safe, clean, and centrally located!
 However, that wasn’t the best part!
 I met some of the nicest people in the world.
-Now before I get carried away, there was a couple girls in my room that I didn’t click with.
+Now before I get carried away, there were a couple girls in my room that I didn’t click with.
 There were 6 beds in total, but 3 of us really hit it off!
 We hit it off so well that we actually wound up going on excursions together.

 Before I left, a friend gave me a journal complete with pen and glue stick!
 This was the best gift I could have gotten before I went.
 I used up the entire thing!
 Whenever I got the chance, I wrote down what I had done and my thoughts in general.
 I also pasted in ticket stubs, brochures, and other bits.
 Looking back I really can see a difference in myself over those three weeks.
 The journal is something I can keep forever, and know who I was then, and who I am now.
-I recommend everyone to do this, even if you aren’t going on a trip.